font/k8s-example-apps/pacman-nginx-app/docs/pacman-nginx-app-federated-cluster.md

 ```

 Once you have all instances showing up as `SECONDARY` and this one as `PRIMARY`, you have a working MongoDB replica set that will replicate data across the cluster.

+Go ahead and exit out of the Mongo CLI and out of the Pod.

 ## Create Pac-Man Resources